An Ore-type Condition for Large $k$-factor and Disjoint Perfect Matchings: Introduction

 \begin{thm}[Csaba et al. \cite{CKLOT}] Suppose that $n$ is sufficiently large and even, and $D\geq 2\lceil n/4\rceil-1$.
 Then every $D$-regular graph $G$ on n vertices has a decomposition into perfect matchings. \end{thm}

-The proof of our main theorem also uses Tutte's $k$-factor theorem and the Karush-Kuhn-Tucker theorem on convex optimization.
+The proof of our main theorem also uses a theorem of Katerinis and Woodall on $k$-factor, and the Karush-Kuhn-Tucker theorem on convex optimization.
 We will introduce all necessary terminology and additional results in the next section.